-The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2020 for Mark Johnson, the Company's Senior Vice President and Chief Financial Officer.
+The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2021 for Mark Johnson, the Company's Senior Vice President and Chief Financial Officer.

 Executive Benefits and Payments Upon Termination (1) Involuntary Not for Cause Termination (2)

 Base Salary (2.5 times) \$962,500

 Continuing medical benefits \$0

 Retirement Contribution and Matching \$42,873

 Value of Unvested Stock Options \$0

-Value of Unvested Restricted Stock \$153,745
+Value of Unvested Restricted Stock \$322,607

-Value of Unvested Performance Awards (3) \$250,036
+Value of Unvested Performance Awards (3) \$645,231

 Outplacement Services (4) \$57,750

-Total: \$1,466,904
+Total: \$2,030,961

-- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2020, of \$385,000.
-Unvested stock options include 15,672 options from 2018 grant at \$9.90/share, 6,982 options from 2019 grant at \$15.30/share, and 21,985 options from 2020 grant at \$9.53/share.
-Unvested restricted stock includes 8,003 shares from 2018 grant, 5,147 shares from 2019 grant, and 8,263 shares from 2020 grant.
-Unvested performance share awards includes 8,003 shares from 2018 grant, 10,294 shares from 2019 grant, and 16,527 shares from 2020 grant.
-Value of unvested stock options, restricted stock and performance share awards based on a share price of \$7.18, the Company's closing stock price on December 31, 2020. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2020.
+- (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2021, of \$385,000.
+Unvested stock options include 6,982 options from 2019 grant at \$15.30/share, 21,985 options from 2020 grant at \$9.53/share, and 50,181 options from 2021 grant at \$10.26/share.
+Unvested restricted stock includes 5,147 shares from 2019 grant, 8,263 shares from 2020 grant, and 24,366 shares from 2021 grant.
+Unvested performance share awards includes 10,294 shares from 2019 grant, 16,527 shares from 2020 grant, and 48,733 shares from 2021 grant.
+The value of unvested stock options, restricted stock and performance share awards is based on the share price of \$8.54, the Company's closing stock price on December 31, 2021. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2021.
 Termination by the executive for "Good Reason" means a material diminution of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate from where he was employed as of the date of the employment agreement. - (3) For purposes of this analysis, we have assumed that the performance share awards vest at target (100%). - (4) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.